Mali: waiting for the rain

 The 2011-2012 rainy season was very poor, as was the harvest.
 The populations in the South didn’t have enough cereals for themselves; the rest of Mali was affected as they had none to sell.
 Shortly after the conflict started, the displacement of people put additional pressure on the already limited available resources.

 Throughout its operations such as food distributions, nutrition activities and, more recently cash transfers for internally displaced people and host-families, the World Food Programme (WFP) is assisting the populations, providing them with their most immediate and vital needs while enhancing their capacity of responding to food crises.

-But what the Malian people need the most is a good harvest season.
-“This rainy season season started late," explained Mamadou Togola, Vulnerability Analysis and Mapping (VAM) Officer at WFP Mali.
+But what the Malian people need the most is a good harvest season, as was the case in 2012-2013.
+“This rainy season season started late,’ explained Mamadou Togola, Vulnerability Analysis and Mapping (VAM) Officer at WFP Mali.

 But there are signs of hope.
 The meteorological previsions are quite optimistic.
 According to the Meteo Assistance Working Group, the last months of the rainy season have a 40 percent chance of above average rains.

 “These previsions have to be taken carefully, because they don’t give information about the frequency of the rains,’ said Mr. Togola.